-Repeating the procedure done for (\ref{eqF1})\footnote{For $k>1$ the matrix $\mats{Q}^{(k)}$ is not orthogonal any more.
-However, it can be verified that $\mats{Q}^{(k)}{}^T$ is the More-Penrose pseudoinverse of $\mats{Q}^{(k)}$, thereby leading to the least square solution $\mats[n,k]{z}=\mats{Q}^{(k)}{}^T\mats[1]{\bar{a}}$.}, the minimum of $f_{k+1}$ can be obtained.
-Again, there are two cases: \begin{enumerate} \item $\min f_{k+1}\le\epsilon$.
-In this case a new common basis vector $\mat{\bar{a}}_{k+1}$ is found.
-Update $\mats{Q}^{(k+1)}$ using (\ref{eqUpdateA}) and then solve (\ref{eqFk}) to seek the next common basis. \item Otherwise, no common basis vector exists any more and a total of $c=k$ common orthogonal basis vectors are found as $\mat{\bar{A}}= $. \end{enumerate} By this way an orthogonal basis of common space can be found sequentially.
-This procedure is called common orthogonal basis extraction (COBE) and is presented as Algorithm \ref{algCobe}.
+\begin{enumerate} \item For $\min f_{k+1}\le\epsilon$, a new common basis vector $\mat{\bar{a}}_{k+1}$ is found.
+We then update $\mats{Q}^{(k+1)}$ using (\ref{eqUpdateA}) and then solve (\ref{eqFk}) to seek the next common basis vector. \item Otherwise, no common basis vector exists any more and a total of $C=k$ common orthogonal basis vectors are found as $\mat{\bar{A}}= $. \end{enumerate} We refer to the above procedure for finding sequentially an orthogonal basis of the common space as the common orthogonal basis extraction (COBE), which is outlined in Algorithm \ref{algCobe}.

-The parameter $\epsilon$ controls how \emph{identical} the extracted components are.
-If $\epsilon=0$, the extracted components are exactly the same.
-Otherwise, approximately identical (or equivalently, highly correlated) components will be extracted (see section 2.5 for detailed discussion).
-We can adopt the SORTE method proposed in \cite{HeZ2010-2} to select the parameter $\epsilon$ automatically.
-Basically, the SORTE detects the gap between the eigenvalues corresponding to signal space and those to noise space.
-Here we can detect the gap between common space and individual space similarly.
-We will illustrate this in simulations.
+\remark{The parameter $\epsilon$ controls the degree of similarity (i.e., correlation, in this paper) of the extracted components $\mats{Y}\pinv{\mats{Y}}\mats[k]{\bar{a}}\approx\mats[k]{\bar{a}}$.
+If $\epsilon=0$, the extracted components are exactly the same and equal to \mats[k]{\bar{a}}, otherwise, approximately identical highly correlated components are extracted (see Section 2.5 for a detailed discussion).}

+\remark{The basis matrix \mat{\bar{A}} is not unique as $\mat{\bar{A}}\mat{U}$ forms another basis matrix that also spans the common subspace, here \mat{U} is an arbitrary orthogonal matrix with proper size.}

+With the intuition that $f_k\approx 0$ if and only if $k\le C$ (see \eqref{eqQz=a}), the threshold $\epsilon$ should be sufficiently small to ensure that the extracted \mat{\bar{A}} does contain only common components.
+In practice, we may specify a very small value of $\epsilon$ such that the number of common components is overestimated.
+Then the Second ORder sTatistic of the Eigenvalues (SORTE) method \cite{HeZ2010-2}, which was proposed to detect the gap between the eigenvalues corresponding to the signal space and those belonging to the noise space, can be applied here to estimate the number of common components.
+Suppose we have overestimated a total of $K$ `common' components \mats[k]{\bar{a}}, $k=1,2,\ldots,K$ with $R_n\ge K>C$, by using Algorithm \ref{algCobe}, and the corresponding errors are $f_k$ given in \eqref{eqFk} or re-evaluated as $f_k\defeq\frac{1}{N}\sum_{n=1}^N\frob{\mats{Y}\pinv{\mats{Y}}\mats[k]{\bar{a}}-\mats[k]{\bar{a}}}^2$.
+Then we apply SORTE to

+to detect the gap between the common and individual subspaces, as illustrated in Section V and in the first simulation.